ThreatConnect-Inc/threatconnect-developer-docs/docs/deployment_config.rst

 ^^^^^^^^^^^^^^^^^^^

-External variables offer the user an additional level of convenience by directing the Job Wizard and Spaces configuration dialog box to take advantage of the Variables feature.
+External variables offer the user an additional level of convenience by directing the Job Wizard and Spaces Configuration dialog box to take advantage of the Variables feature.

 .. note:: The Variables feature in the ThreatConnect platform allows any user to create variable key/value pairs.
-Once created, these values can be selected by the user in the Job Wizard or Spaces configuration dialog box to reduce the need to copy and paste keys and plain-text data.
+Once created, these values can be selected by the user in the Job Wizard or Spaces Configuration dialog box to reduce the need to copy and paste keys and plain-text data.

-Since the variable names are not known by the app developer, the generic form of the variables is referenced instead in a **<level:type>** format.
+Since the variable names are not known by the App developer, the generic form of the variables is referenced instead in a **<level:type>** format.

-For instance, to allow the user to select one of their plain-text variables from Organization and User levels, the **install.json** file would reference them as follows:
+For example, to allow users to select one of their plain-text variables from Organization and User levels, the **install.json** file would reference them as follows: